Human Nature (Michael Jackson song)

-"Human Nature" is a song performed by American singer Michael Jackson, and the fifth single from his sixth solo album, Thriller.
-The track was produced by Quincy Jones and performed by members of Toto with Michael Jackson providing vocals.
+"Human Nature" is a song performed by American singer-songwriter Michael Jackson, and it is the fifth single from his sixth solo album, Thriller.
+The track was produced by Quincy Jones and performed by some band members of Toto with Jackson providing vocals.

-It was originally written by keyboardist Steve Porcaro, based on a conversation he had with his young daughter Heather after a boy pushed her at school, Porcaro said "he probably likes you and it's human nature".
-Porcaro, along with some of his bandmates from the band Toto, had been assisting with the production of Thriller, but he had not intended for "Human Nature" to be used by Jackson.
-However, Thriller producer Quincy Jones inadvertently heard a demo version of the track and thought it would be a great fit for the album.
+It was originally written by keyboardist Steve Porcaro, based on a conversation he had with his young daughter Heather after a boy hit her at school, Porcaro said "he probably likes you and it's human nature".
+Porcaro, along with some Toto bandmates, had been assisting with the production of Thriller, but he had not intended for "Human Nature" to be used by Jackson.
+However, Jones inadvertently heard a demo version of the track and thought it would be a great fit for the album.
 Jones then brought in songwriter John Bettis to rewrite the verses, whose lyrics are about a passerby in New York City.
+The song would ultimately replace the track "Carousel", which had been already recorded for Thriller.